jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 # Position Papers {#positionpapers}

-The following position papers were submitted to the workshop:
+The following position papers were submitted to the workshop (in alphabetical order):

 * Jari Arkko.
 "Changes in the Internet Threat Model" {{Arkko2019}}
 * Vittorio Bertola.
 "How the Internet Was Won and Where It Got Us" {{Bertola2019}}